mfink13/School_District_Analysis/README.md

 ## Results
   - How is the district summary affected?

 	The district summary was not affected enough to change the math, readying, or overall passing percentages.

   - How is the school summary affected?

+	The school summary

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other 	schools?
 - How does replacing the ninth-grade scores affect the following:
 	- Math and reading scores by grade